o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/texture-atlases-using-texture-atlases-to-reduce-ui-draw-calls.md

 The UI shader can combine draw calls that use up to a maximum of 16 textures.
 If this limit is exceeded, you can use texture atlases to reduce the number of draw calls.

-Deciding which textures to add to a texture atlas is a two\-part process:
+Deciding which textures to add to a texture atlas is a two-part process:

 1. Find out which canvases have draw calls that might be reduced by using texture atlases.